 Dr. R. Hudson Moody was saved in a tent meeting on Hunnicutt Street in Atlanta, where Bro.
 Guy Rainwater was preaching one of his first meetings.
-Dr. Moody’s mother, Mrs. Mary Beulah Moody, told him one day that she invited a young lady to church that she wanted him to meet.
-That meeting led to what he calls love at first sight, and he and Frances Cooper were soon married.
+Dr. Moody’s mother, Mrs. Mary Beulah Moody, told him that she invited a young lady to church that she wanted him to meet.
+That meeting led to what he called love at first sight, and he and Frances Cooper were soon married.
 Mrs. Moody was saved at Immanuel Baptist Church in Atlanta.
 As this dear couple became one, they began to build a life of love and faithfulness to their Savior.